-- I. The project is located in North America. - II.
+- I. The project is located in the United States, Canada, or Mexico. - II.
 The project is within a sector and segment which has a low adoption rate for the relevant project activity ("Eligible Project Activity" & "Eligible Refrigerant Sector/Segment" (see Table 1)). - III.
 The refrigerant must meet the definition of certified reclaimed HFC refrigerant found in this Methodology.